makersacademy/CV/Jeremy-Barrass.md

 * Provision of information and instruction to end users formed one of the core functions of my role at **King's College Hospital**, enabling colleagues on my team to improve productivity in other areas of their work.

+## Education

 #### Java

-## Education
+Continuing self-directed learning via _Head First Java_ (Sierra & Bates, 2003).

 #### Makers Academy (January to April 2016)

+* The principles of OO design, SOLID and DDD
+* The tools to continue learning
-* Curiosity and hungry passion for code
+* True passion for TDD
-* Independent learner and problem-solver
-* OOP, TDD, SOLID, MVC, DDD
-* Software Craftsmanship
-* Ruby, Rails, Javascript, Node.js, Angular.js
+* How to break down problems and iterate solutions
-* Rspec, Jasmine, Mocha-Chai
+* Testing frameworks: Rspec, Jasmine, Mocha-Chai
+* Ruby, Javascript, Rails and MEAN stack
+* MVC and the journey of HTTP request-response cycles

 #### University of Essex (Oct 2001 - July 2004)